Eagle Engage Corps

-Coordinated through Engage@EMU, students would complete 100 hours of community work in an EMU community program throughout the semester, approximately seven hours a week.
+Coordinated through Engage@EMU, students complete 30 hours of community work in an EMU community program throughout the semester.
 Successful completion will lead to a partial forgiveness of outstanding debt owed to the University.

 Who is Eligible?

-Students and former students must be an undergraduate, be in good academic standing, have a declared major and/or minor and have a minimum of 78 credits completed and maximum of 100.
+Students and former students must be an undergraduate, be in good academic standing, have a declared major and/or minor and have a minimum of 78 credits completed.